50BytesOfJohn/or-server-node-exercise/README.md

 ## Notes

+I left some comments in `schema.ts` file as well, and in some files, for things I couldn't done in time.
+Also, mainly organization have testing etc. I believe the point was not to have 100% coverage, but to see the patterns and approach.
+I did all the stuff there, which can be now reproduced for other modules etc. in very similar way, but core implementation is presented.

 ### Hono

 Recently I'm a big fan of [Elysia](https://elysiajs.com/) (You can see my Elysia inspiration in repo structure), but since exercise is about Node.js I picked Hono framework.
 It's my current number 2 :D. Hono recently gained some popularity, and while I worked a lot with Express, and it still has better ecosystem, Hono also has some nice libraries and helpers, and it's simple to use, with similar stuff as Express.
 I didn't want to use NestJS, I'm not a big fan, but it would be too long to write about it 😅.